Subdomain vs. Subfolder – Which Is Better for SEO?

 In general, if it makes sense for users for a section to belong to the site, then using a subdirectory structure is the best way to structure a website.

-Sometimes, there is simply no definitive answer as to which of the horses is the best.
+Sometimes, there is simply no definitive answer as to which of the two is the best.
 However, taking all these factors into account, the choice becomes easier to make.